Heartlytics

 Solution

-- Exploratory analytics (correlations, distributions, outlier detection) to assess data quality and cohort patterns.
+- ✓Exploratory analytics (correlations, distributions, outlier detection)

-- Role‑aware views and dashboards for different stakeholder needs.
+- ✓Role‑aware views and dashboards for different stakeholder needs

 User Experience Flow